Clean Water Act FAQs

 When did the act take effect?

 The Clean Water Act was originally enacted as the Federal Water Pollution Control Act in 1948.
-On October 18, 1972, it was revised by amendments spelling out the programs for water quality improvement which we follow today.
-2022 marks its 50th anniversary.
+On October 18, 1972, it was revised by amendments spelling out the programs for water quality improvement that we follow today.

 How is the CWA enforced?